WillAbides/go-github/README.md

 ### Authentication ###

-Use the `WithAuthToken` method to configure your client to authenticate using an OAuth token (for example, a [personal access token][]).
+Use the `WithAuthToken` method to configure your client to authenticate using a static OAuth token (for example, a [personal access token][]).
 This is what is needed for a majority of use cases aside from GitHub Apps.

 ```go
 client := github.NewClient(nil).WithAuthToken("... your access token ...")